willjsporter/robotHoover/README.md

 ```

 #### Explaining how the program runs
+The above input would dictate the following:

-This would indicate that there is a 5x5 area and that the hoover will start at the square (1,2): two from western boundary and 3 from the southern boundary.
+There is a 5x5 area and that the hoover will start at the square (1,2): two from western boundary and 3 from the southern boundary.

 There are patches at coordinates (1,0), (2,2) and (2,3).

-The navigation instructions mean that the hoover will pass through the dirty patch at (2,3) after 4 moves.
+The instructions mean that the hoover will pass through the dirty patch at (2,3) after 4 moves.

 The hoover will then finish at position (1,3) and will have cleaned one patch.
-The output must be returned in the below format (populated with the data that would be generated for the given input):
+The output is returned in the below format (populated with the data that would be generated for the given input):

 ```json
 {